Skip to content

 After that, in the same directory:

-1. Create a /config folder – this will be mounted into the backend container and hold CdsCTF's config.toml.
+1. Create a configs folder – this will be mounted into the server container at /etc/cdsctf and hold CdsCTF's config.toml.

-2. Add a config.toml file to the /config directory, containing your service configuration.
+2. Add a config.toml file to the configs directory, containing your service configuration.

 3. Add a k8s.yml file – this file holds credentials for connecting to the K8s control plane.
 You can obtain it via: